OCHA-DAP/pa-anticipatory-action/analyses/bangladesh/README.md

 #### Historical flooding analysis

 1. Generate shapefiles that delineate flood extent over time using [this Google Earth Engine Script](https://code.earthengine.google.com/0fe2c1f3b2cf8ef6fe9aa81382b00191).
 Within the script, the following parameters can be changed: 1) start and end dates of a pre-flood period, 2) start and end dates of a flood period, and 3) shapefile to delineate geographic area of interest.
+Within the GEE editor you will be required to manually download the output shapefiles.

 2. Edit the ```config.yml``` file to include the location of the directory where your output shapefiles are stored (```gee_dir```), the admin areas are stored (```adm_dir```) and the location where you want your output data to go (```data_dir```).
 Also edit the ```adm``` level according to the scale of aggregation that you want to perform.
 This script can be run by aggregating to ```ADM4```, ```ADM3```, and ```ADM2``` levels, or to the mauza level (with ```MAUZ```).

-3. Run a Python script from the terminal in the repository root directory to generate .CSV files that include the flood fraction over time within admin areas.
+3. Run the ```generate_flood_frac.py``` script from the terminal in the repository root directory to generate .CSV files that include the flood fraction over time within admin areas.
 For example:

 ```
 python analyses/bangladesh/pilot_evaluation/scripts/generate_flood_frac.py
 ```

-4. Run another Python script to generate the interpolated estimates of flood extent over time.
+4. Run the ```generate_interpolated.py``` script to generate the interpolated estimates of flood extent over time.
 These estimates are created by fitting polynomial and Gaussian functions to the original estimates derived from Sentinel-1 SAR imagery (calculated in the above Google Earth Engine script).
 This script requires the output from the previous script as input.

 ```
 python analyses/bangladesh/pilot_evaluation/scripts/generate_interpolated.py